Yang Zi (actress): 2010–2015: Transition to teenage roles

+2016–2018: Rising popularity and breakthrough

 In April 2016, Yang starred in the metropolitan romance drama Ode to Joy, which depicts the stories of five young women who comes from different social and educational backgrounds, but share a common goal.
-The series received critical acclaim and commercial success, and Yang gained widespread recognition for her portrayal of Qiu Yingying, a simple-minded girl from a small town.
+The show received critical acclaim and commercial success, and Yang gained widespread recognition for her portrayal of Qiu Yingying, a simple-minded girl from a small town.
 Yang was nominated for the Best Actress award at the China TV Golden Eagle Award, and the Best Supporting Actress award at the 23rd Shanghai Television Festival for her performance.
 In June, she starred in urban romance drama Perfect Wedding, where she played the role of a wedding planner.
 In July, she portrayed Lu Xueqi, one of the two female protagonists in Noble Aspirations, the television series adaption of the Xianxia novel Zhu Xian.
 The drama was a commercial success and accumulated 23 billion views online, the highest record held by a Chinese drama at that time.
 Yang gained wider popularity as a result and was nominated at the 22nd Huading Awards as Best Actress in the ancient drama category for her performance.
 In August, she co-starred in Crying Out in Love, a film based on the romance novel Socrates in Love by Japanese novelist Kyoichi Katayama.
 In December, she returned in the second season of Noble Aspirations as Lu Xueqi.

 In May 2017, she starred in the historical romance comedy drama Legend of Dragon Pearl.
 Yang reprised her role as Qiu Yingying in the second installment of Ode to Joy.